hx-natthawat/poc-traefik-proxy-services/instruction.md

-# Implementation Guide: Traefik Reverse Proxy with DMC Backend
+# Implementation Guide: Traefik Reverse Proxy with NextJS, Directus, and Kong

 ## Overview

-This guide provides step-by-step instructions for setting up Traefik as a reverse proxy with Directus as a backend service.
-Traefik will serve as the reverse proxy that routes and manages requests to the Directus headless CMS.
+This guide provides step-by-step instructions for setting up Traefik as a reverse proxy with Next.js as the frontend, Directus as the CMS backend, and Kong as the API Gateway.
+Traefik serves as the central reverse proxy that routes and manages requests to all services.

 ## Prerequisites